 01.02 To verify that changes to the licensee’s FFD program made since the last inspection: (a) meet commitments to resolve previously identified issues or U.S. Nuclear Regulatory Commission (NRC) requirements under 10 CFR Part 26; and (b) do not adversely affect the performance requirements as prescribed by regulatory requirements and any other applicable requirement.

-01.03 To verify that the licensee is properly implementing FFD requirements pertaining to fatigue management under 10 CFR Part 26 and any other applicable NRC requirement to ensure, in part, that nuclear facility security force personnel are not assigned to duty while in a fatigued condition that could reduce their alertness or ability to perform functions necessary to identify and promptly respond to plant security threats.
+01.03 To verify that the licensee is properly implementing FFD requirements pertaining to fatigue management under Subpart I of 10 CFR Part 26 and any other applicable NRC requirement to ensure, in part, that nuclear facility security force personnel are not assigned to duty while in a fatigued condition that could reduce their alertness or ability to perform functions necessary to identify and promptly respond to plant security threats.

 01.04 To verify that the licensee’s physical protection program associated with this sample is designed and implemented to meet the general performance objective of 10 CFR 73.55(b).